abulka/abulka.github.io/README.md

 Older Hugos (before 0.161) did not have these defaults, which is why the site built without them before.

+## Customizations

+### Sidebar scroll position is preserved across blog pages

+Each blog page is a full static render, so the Docsy left sidebar is rebuilt on every navigation and its scroll position resets to the top.
+That makes it annoying to preview a sequence of posts: each new page starts at the top of the sidebar even though you were part-way down.

+A small vanilla-JS script fixes this.
+It stores the sidebar's scroll offset in `sessionStorage` and restores it on each page load (one shared position per browser tab/session), so "where you are in the nav list" survives clicking a link.
+On the very first page of a session it anchors the currently-active row into view.

+- `static/js/sidebar-scroll.js` — the script (no dependencies, no build step).
+- `layouts/partials/hooks/body-end.html` — the injection point.

+**Why `hooks/body-end.html`?** This is a Docsy *extension hook*.
+Docsy's own `partials/scripts.html` ends with `{{ partial "hooks/body-end.html" . }}`, and
+`hooks/` contains placeholder files shipped by the theme.
+Hugo prefers a layout from our repo (left) over the theme (right), so creating our own `layouts/partials/hooks/body-end.html` is the clean, documented way to add our script without copying or forking any Docsy files.
+Because we only override a stable, theme-provided hook, a future Docsy upgrade keeps working as long as it still calls that hook.

+The scroll container is the inner `<nav id="td-section-nav">` (it has `overflow-y: auto` + `max-height`).
+The script falls back to `#td-sidebar-menu` in case that id changes in a theme update.

+**To revert:** delete those two files.
+That's the whole change.

+> Note (for anyone adding a blog page layout): this site renders blog pages with
+> Docsy's own `layouts/blog/baseof.html`.
+The repo's `layouts/blog__/baseof.html`
+> does *not* apply — Hugo matches the section name `blog`, not the
+> `double-underscore` (which would only match a section literally named `blog__`).
+> It is effectively dead code, so don't add site-wide `<script>` tags there.

 ## Installing

 Installing (2024) - [Hugo modules](https://gohugo.io/hugo-modules/) are the simplest and latest way to use Hugo themes like Docsy when building a website.